-In the case of the paper blinds hanging in my bedroom (that happen to be about a year older than my almost-kindergartner), a budget would have long ago given us permission to replace them.
+The paper blinds hanging in my bedroom (that happen to be about a year older than my almost-kindergartner) perhaps could’ve been replaced a long time ago.

-Instead, we’ve had this conversation a couple dozen times as we’re headed to bed:
+I’ve had this conversation a couple dozen times with my wife as we’re headed to bed:

 Do we have the money to get some permanent window coverings in here?

 I don’t know – probably?
 How much do they cost?

 Well, do what you have to do.
 That’s a pretty good chunk of cash – wouldn’t hurt to wait a while.

 So, we waited a while.
 Because temporary blinds are pretty cheap.
 And permanent window treatments are not so cheap.

 And while we waited, $800 passed through our hands many times.
 But we never bought permanent window coverings.

 Window Treatments Just Didn’t Seem That Important to Us

 All because every time we considered the purchase, it just didn’t seem all that important.
 It didn’t really line up with our priorities, there were other things we’d rather spend the money on, and the temporary blinds were working just fine.